ADHD Medications for Children

 Your child’s doctor should check for heart palpitations, irregular heartbeat, and fainting spells, as well as a family history of sudden cardiac death or irregular heartbeat, when giving your child a physical exam.
 If any of these factors are present, the patient — whether child or adult — should be evaluated by a cardiologist before taking a stimulant.

 5. What are the side effects associated with ADHD medications for children?

 Stimulants can cause a range of side effects, notably appetite suppression and weight loss.
 But these effects tend to be transient, recent studies suggest.
-“Eighty percent of children who take stimulants experience some appetite suppression, but this side effect usually goes away on its own within six months,” says Dr. Copps.
+“Eighty percent of children who take stimulants experience some appetite suppression, but this side effect usually goes away on its own within six months,” Copps says.
 Giving children a big meal after their medication has worn off may be enough to compensate.

-Stimulants can also cause headaches or lead to difficulty falling asleep.
+ADHD medication side effects can also include headaches or difficulty falling asleep.
 Lowering the dosage or switching to another drug may ease these problems.

-In rare cases, children taking a stimulant experience visual or tactile hallucinations, or develop a tic, such as blinking uncontrollably.
+In rare cases, children taking a stimulant experience visual or tactile illusions, or develop a tic, such as blinking uncontrollably.